dwaiba/blogs.cloudgear.io/content/post/test-one.md

 #### Activities for all interfaces involving Sf if above design choice of Odata Integration and availability of the stated Odata Adpter is there (one time):
 1. Connectivity Setup and Check from Biztalk - 5 days

-## For the source and Targets - Oracle Service Cloud:
+### For the source and Targets - Oracle Service Cloud:
-### Setting up of Two-way WCF-WebHttp Send Port from Biztalk for interacting with the Oracle Service Cloud Rest Interface
+#### Setting up of Two-way WCF-WebHttp Send Port from Biztalk for interacting with the Oracle Service Cloud Rest Interface

-### Connectivity Requirements:
+#### Connectivity Requirements:
 Connect REST API allows customers and partners to integrate with the Oracle Service Cloud platform using representational state transfer (REST) web services.
 Connect REST API is a public API that leverages the Connect Common Object Model version 1.4.

 #### Activities for all interfaces involving Oracle Service Cloud (one time):
 1. Connectivity Setup and Check from Biztalk - 5 days

-## For the Source and Targets - Oracle Service Cloud:
+### For the Source and Targets - Oracle EBS:

 The following key facets for connectivity would be required for Biztalk interacting with OFS especially staging and interface tables:
-### Binding Properties for Setting Application Context For Various Artifacts
+#### Binding Properties for Setting Application Context For Various Artifacts
-### BizTalk Adapter for Oracle E-Business Suite binding properties
+#### BizTalk Adapter for Oracle E-Business Suite binding properties

 Besides the above which would set the integrations in place and the components are required.